cryptoana/homework-week1/README.md

 - Implement fighting an enemy. (how you do it is up to you!)

 - When an enemy or weapon gets clicked it gets deleted from the page

+REFLECTION

+Sections 1-3 went a bit easier than I expected once I got the ball rolling, though I'm was happily surprised that I managed to do them all.
+Especially the last 2 tasks.

+I gave Section 4 a shot and I managed to complete 2.5 (?) tasks.
+I wasn't able to figure out, in the time allocated, how to replace the details that the "displayStats" function writes on the page, and instead they get appended.

+I'd say I'm pretty happy with how I did and, looking back at my code, I wouldn't have dreamt to be able to learn to do all this in just one week.

+I'm so looking forward to what's next! :)